-The City has been awarded Special Needs Assistance Program funding (SNAP) from Federal Home Loan Bank through ARVEST Bank.
-Four (4) homeowners will be assisted with rehabilitation.
+The City has applied for Special Needs Assistance Program funding (SNAP) from Federal Home Loan Bank through ARVEST and First Security Bank.
+Thirteen (13) homeowners will be assisted with rehabilitation.

 In the development of affordable housing by non-profit organizations, such as Community Development Corporations (CDC) and Community Housing Development Organizations (CHDO), the funds received from City may be considered gap financing.
 They may have to apply for additional funds to complete their projects.
 Other sources of funding have been provided by Federal Home Loan Bank, Arkansas Development Finance Authority, area banks, and private donations.